-The Domestic Policy team focuses on five key policy areas including education, health care, immigration, poverty, and women’s health and rights.
+The Domestic Policy team focuses on five key policy areas: education, health care, immigration, poverty, and women’s health and rights.
 In pursuing significant change in these areas, team members regularly produce policy proposals, host panel discussions to further public discourse, and work to build relationships with other organizations working in their area of concentration.
-Team members also work with our Communication and External Teams to bring attention to their work from both the media and Congress.
+Team members also work with the Communications and External Affairs teams to bring attention to their work from both the media and Congress.

 Domestic Policy interns are typically matched with the analyst group working on an issue of particular importance and/or interest to them.
-During their time here, an intern’s primary responsibilities may include: web-based research in their issue area, compilation and analysis of data and data trends, organizational work for the Domestic Team as a whole, and preparatory work for events.
-Whenever possible, Domestic interns are encouraged to write on the subject of their choice either as a contributor to a larger final piece or as an individual author of a column for our website.
-Interns are also encouraged to take full advantage of the many events at the Center for American Progress as well as events, briefings, and hearings that take place on the Hill and throughout Washington, D.C.
+Interns learn many of the basic skills it takes to become a public policy professional in a progressive nonprofit from a front-row seat.
+They are involved in all core activities of the team and are assigned day-to-day activities to help integrate them into the work.
+Responsibilities may include: web-based research and writing in their issue area, compilation and analysis of data and data trends, and support for policy events.
+Interns are also encouraged to take full advantage of the many events at American Progress, as well as events, briefings, and hearings that take place on the Hill and throughout Washington, D.C.

 Other duties may include conducting targeted research and reporting on policy meetings, seminars, hearings, and lectures.
 Whenever possible, interns are encouraged to write on the subject of their choice either as a contributor to a larger final piece or as an individual author of a column for the website.